ironeternal/ironeternal.github.io/earthkin/index.md

 |Panoply|6|4|1600|Heavy|
 |Shield|2|1|50|Held, not worn|

 > \*Maile of all kinds is considered a status symbol.
-Jewellery is often constructed with it.
-Wearing only large-linked chainmail and neglecting actual defence is a symbol of confidence and skill.
-Soldiers, civillians, and monsters all recognise it as a profound statement.
+Jewelery is often constructed with it.
+Wearing only large-linked chain mail and neglecting actual defense is a symbol of confidence and skill.
+Soldiers, civilians, and monsters all recognize it as a profound statement.

 # Spells